Giratena/Captured-Als-To-Romeria-Translation/README.md

 1. Please keep in mind that some lines are actually across two lines, so make sure to break them up accordiningly!
-2. Please add your translations to the right most **unused column**.
+2. Please add your translations to the right most **unused column** (in this case column D).
 This helps me import your contributions safely!
 3. Create a pull request with your fork.
 I will see it and merge it with the translation!

 -------------------------------------------
 Enjoy these kinds of things?
 Check out our [translation discord](https://discord.gg/QJppHcu)!

-If you like my translations, consider supporting me on [patreon!](https://www.patreon.com/Giratena) I occasionally put out side translations too!
+If you like my translations, consider supporting me on my patreon -> https://www.patreon.com/Giratena I occasionally put out side translations too!